 Also of interest is that Garland has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Garland citizens is a little higher than the average for US cities and towns: 21.59% of adults in Garland have at least a bachelor's degree.
+The citizens of Garland are slightly better educated than the national average of 21.84% for all cities and towns, with 21.40% of adults in Garland having a bachelor's degree or advanced degree.

-The per capita income in Garland in 2010 was $21,661, which is middle income relative to Texas and the nation.
-This equates to an annual income of $86,644 for a family of four.
+The per capita income in Garland in 2010 was $21,465, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,860 for a family of four.
 However, Garland contains both very wealthy and poor people as well.

 Garland is an extremely ethnically-diverse city.
 The people who call Garland home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Garland, accounting for 41.09% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Garland residents report their race to be White, followed by Black or African-American.
-Garland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.06% of the city’s residents.
-Important ancestries of people in Garland include Irish, English, French , and Italian.
+Important ancestries of people in Garland include Irish, English, Italian, and French .

 The most common language spoken in Garland is English.
 Other important languages spoken here include Spanish and Vietnamese.